Some important policies to keep in mind as you plan your event

 Student organizations should think ahead about designing events that are accessible to all.
 In situations where that is not possible, OSL will assist student organizations with obtaining auxiliary aids and services for students with disabilities who wish to participate in programs and activities.
 Student organizations are encouraged to cover the costs associated with the provision of auxiliary aids and services by building them into the overall fees of an event or by budgeting for projected expenses each year.
 Student organizations can apply for funding to support any costs associated with the provision of auxiliary aids and services.

-If a program or activity for which auxiliary aids and services are requested is canceled, postponed, or rescheduled, the student organization is required to pay any costs incurred to fill the request unless it has given 72 hours notice to OSL.
+If a program or activity for which auxiliary aids and services are requested is canceled, postponed, or rescheduled, the student organization is obligated to pay any costs incurred to fill the request.

 All student event planners must know and follow the College's general policy on alcohol and controlled substances found in the Student Handbook.

 Occidental respects the rights of community members to exercise their legal options regarding alcohol consumption.
 Each member must make informed decisions regarding personal use of alcohol that reflect a respect for others and the community at large.
 As part of a larger community, Occidental College is subject to and abides by California State Law and local ordinances regarding the possession, consumption, and distribution of drugs and alcohol.

 In addition to the College's alcohol policy, student planners who wish to serve alcohol at their events are required to abide by the following: